-Sobeys' ability to maintain and successfully execute its business depends upon the judgment and project execution skills of its senior management.
-Any management disruption or difficulties in integrating Sobeys' and Canada Safeway's management and operations staff could significantly affect Sobeys' business and results of operations.
-The success of the Canada Safeway acquisition will depend, in large part, on the ability of management to realize the anticipated benefits and cost synergies from integration of the businesses of Sobeys and Canada Safeway .
-The integration of Sobeys and Canada Safeway may result in significant challenges, and management may be unable to accomplish the integration smoothly, or successfully, in a timely manner or without spending significant amounts of money.
-It is possible that the integration process could result in the loss of key employees, the disruption of the respective ongoing businesses or inconsistencies in standards, controls, procedures and policies that adversely affect the ability of management to maintain relationships with clients, suppliers, employees or to achieve the anticipated benefits of the Canada Safeway acquisition.
+The integration of the Canada Safeway operations into the Company has presented significant challenges, and management may be unable to complete the integration smoothly, or successfully, in a timely manner or without spending significant amounts of money.
+It is possible that the continuing execution of the integration process could result in further disruption of the respective ongoing businesses or inconsistencies in standards, controls, procedures and policies that adversely affect the ability of management to maintain relationships with customers, suppliers and employees or to achieve the anticipated benefits of the Canada Safeway acquisition.

-The integration of Canada Safeway requires the dedication of substantial effort, time and resources on the part of management, which may divert management's focus and resources from other strategic opportunities and from operational matters during this process.
-There can be no assurance that management will be able to integrate the operations of each of the businesses successfully or achieve any of the synergies or other benefits that are anticipated as a result of the Canada Safeway acquisition.
+The completion of the integration of the acquired business requires the dedication of substantial effort, time and resources on the part of management, which may divert management's focus and resources from other strategic opportunities and from operational matters during this process.
+There can be no assurance that management will be able to completely integrate the operations of each of the businesses successfully or achieve all of the synergies or other benefits that were anticipated as a result of the Canada Safeway acquisition.
 The extent to which synergies are realized and the timing of such cannot be assured.
-Any inability of management to successfully integrate the operations of Sobeys and Canada Safeway could have a material adverse effect on the business, financial condition and results of operations of Sobeys.
+Any inability of management to successfully integrate the operations of the Company and Canada Safeway could have a further material adverse effect on the business, financial condition and results of operations of the Company.